Canva Review — All the Pros and Cons

 Clips can either be imported to the uploads section, or you can add them to your video timeline using Canva’s extensive library of stock videos (which you’ll find in its ‘Elements’ section).
 Alternatively, you can use your webcam to record video directly into Canva.

-Browsing stock videos in Canva
+Browsing stock video assets in Canva

-Browsing stock videos in Canva
+Browsing stock video assets in Canva

-One particular editing feature that’s worth singling out as being particularly impressive is Canva’s new video background removal feature (pictured below).
+One particular editing feature that’s worth singling out as being particularly impressive is Canva’s video background removal feature (pictured below).

 Using the video background removal tool in Canva